dimonenka/dimonenka.github.io/_pages/about.md

 Yandex, an international IT company, annually awards a handful of young researchers (typically, students) from Russia and neighboring countries with monetary prizes and research grants.
 The applications are reviewed based on the scientific contribution of the published research, as well as a behavioral interview.
-That year, nine researchers were awarded the prize.
+That year, nine researchers were awarded.

 I was also a part of a
 <a href="https://discourse.aicrowd.com/t/neurips-2020-flatland-winners/4010" target="_blank" rel="noopener noreferrer">team</a>